Omgitsu/ISRU-Rocket-Sharpie-Bold/README.md

 *For ISRU summercamp and all your space program typography needs.*

-**Disclaimer**: This font will remain available for as long as the lawyers let us.
+**Disclaimer**: Not officially affiliated or endorsed by Tom Sachs or his studio or Nike or whatever.
+This font will remain available for as long as the lawyers let me.
 Which is hopefully forever, but you know how lawyers are about things "inspired" by other people's work.
 Download it while you can! 🚀